mslinn/sbt-ethereum-docs/gitbook/overview.md

 so a permanent record will exist of all the contracts you work.

 ## Prerequisites
-  1. A Java 8 runtime environment must be installed.
+  1. A Java 8 runtime environment (we have not tested Java 9 yet).
     If your machine does not already have one installed, you can download a [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
     or a full [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).